jtamames/SqueezeMdb/README.md

-# Installation instructions (Assuming Ubuntu 14.01 or higher).
+# Installation instructions (Assuming Ubuntu 14.01 or higher)

 ### You need to be a super-user to do this!